 Treatment Options for Hot Spots

 Hot spots are treatable but they can be irritating and painful for your dog so you should do what you can to prevent them from forming in the first place.
 Make sure your dog is properly groomed, especially if he has a long or thick coat.
-Going too long between grooming sessions can cause mats to develop which encourage your dog to lick and chew at his coat.
+Going too long between grooming sessions can cause mats to develop which encourages your dog to lick and chew at his coat.
 Ask your veterinarian about flea and tick preventives and try to keep your dog’s coat as clean as possible.
 If you live in a warmer or more humid area, or your pup gets into lots of water activity, be sure that you dry those paws and ears really well so there aren’t yeast infections that pop up and lead to hot spots.

 Although hot spots can be treated, allowing them to develop in the first place will cause your dog unnecessary pain and discomfort.
-By keeping your dog clean and properly groomed you can prevent hot spots from forming.
+By keeping your dog clean and properly groomed you can help prevent hot spots from forming.
 But additionally, making sure your dog’s gut and skin microbiome are flourishing with healthy probiotics and flora can do wonders, even for the most hot-spot prone dog there is.
 Hot spots are clear signs that something’s not right with your dog, and you’ll want to not only figure it out, but figure out what to do.
 If your dog does develop a hot spot that doesn’t respond to treatment, seek veterinary attention immediately to prevent the problem from getting worse.

 Kate Barrington is the loving owner of two cats (Bagel and Munchkin) and a noisy herd of guinea pigs.
 Having grown up with golden retrievers, Kate has a great deal of experience with dogs but labels herself a lover of all pets.
 Having received a Bachelor's degree in English, Kate has combined her love for pets and her passion for writing to create her own freelance writing business, specializing in the pet niche.